jazenwong/wong-blog/_posts/essay/2024-02-09-product-features-narrative.markdown

 Both Shreya's and the most popular answer was (a) maximize the odds of winning in the market.

 I think that ties out with my above definition.
-Said differently, good product management / design is figuring out the set of features, services, and narratives that maximizes demand and thus your changes of winning in the market.
+Said differently, good product management / design is figuring out the set of features, services, and narratives that maximizes demand and thus your chances of winning in the market.

-But the point of this post is to talk about the fact that defining a product's features and services isn't enough to maximize demand.
-When people think about product, they usually just think about the thing they're selling, e.g. the feature or the service.
-But you also need to get the narrative right.
-It’s easy to get one or the other “right” but difficult to get both correct.
+But the point of this post is to talk about the fact that having the "correct" features and services for a market isn't enough to maximize demand.
+You also need to get the narrative right.
+It’s easy to get one or the other “right” but it's difficult to get both correct.

 An interesting example of this is NSO Group's "Pegasus" product, [surveillance software that world governments and intelligence agencies use to spy on their citizens](https://www.newyorker.com/magazine/2022/04/25/how-democracies-spy-on-their-citizens).
-(I'm not a fan, just using them as an analogy.)
+(I'm not a fan, I'm just using them as an analogy.)

-NSO was originally a company called CommuniTake, which provided cellphone tech-support companies with the ability to take control of their customers’ mobile phones, with the customer's permission.
+NSO was originally a company called CommuniTake, which provided cellphone tech-support companies with the ability to take control of their customers’ mobile phones, with the end-user's permission.
 It wasn’t a very successful endeavor.
 But one day, a European intelligence agency reached out to them about whether they could access a phone *without* a user’s permission, and with that, NSO was born.

 NSO finished developing the first iteration of Pegasus in 2011, which allowed the user to access phones without a user's permission.
-They now had the set of features and services correct and a theoretically suitable market - governments and intelligence agencies that wanted to advance their spying capabilities.
-But after going to market, they couldn't land any buyers because governments were worried that NSO would sell them compromised software.
+They now had the set of features and services correct and theoretically, a matching market - governments and intelligence agencies that wanted to advance their spying capabilities.
+But even though they had exactly what the government wanted, they couldn't close any deals.

-No one trusted NSO because they lacked a narrative needed to complete the product.
+NSO lacked the right narrative needed to complete their product.
 The person that would fill the missing piece was Avigdor Ben-Gal, a highly respected Israeli combat officer.
 When he joined NSO, he established four pillars:

 - NSO would not operate the system itself.
 - It would sell only to governments, not to individuals or companies.